kobros-tech/documentation/content/applications/finance/fiscal_localizations/italy.rst

 Buying **goods** from a **foreign** vendor, but the **goods** are already in **Italy** in a **VAT deposit**.

-- From EU: the *buyer* integrates the invoice received with the **VAT information** due in Italy (i.e., **vendor bill tax integration**);
+- From the EU: the *buyer* integrates the invoice received with the **VAT information** due in Italy (i.e., **vendor bill tax integration**);
 - Non-EU: the *buyer* sends an invoice to *themselves* (i.e., **self-billing**).

 Odoo exports a transaction as a `TD19` if the following conditions are met:

 - It is a vendor bill;
-- It has at least one tax on the invoice lines targets the tax grid :ref:`VJ3 <italy/grids>`;
+- It has at least one tax on the invoice lines that targets the tax grid :ref:`VJ3 <italy/grids>`;
 - All invoice lines either have :guilabel:`Consumables` as products, or a tax with :guilabel:`Goods` as **tax scope**.